Fayette Historic State Park - Garden, Michigan - Fall Colors

 While this list includes great ways to see the fall colors and keep yourself busy during fall in the Upper Peninsula, there are two things that you must do — visit some waterfalls and take a scenic drive.
 We’ve noted our favorites below.

-Agate Falls-Trout Creek-Fall
+Agate Falls-Trout Creek-fall

 Agate Falls | photo via pinay716252